-BECOME A CRAFT BREWER
+BECOMING A CRAFT BREWER

 ABOUT THE PATRICK GANGWER BREWING SCHOLARSHIP at HOCKING COLLEGE

 Full tuition (4 semesters) to a qualifying high school graduate beginning with the Autumn semester of the 2021-2022 academic year enrolled in the Associate of Applied Science/Fermentation Science Brewing program in Nelsonville, Ohio.
-Eligibility requirements and terms of the scholarship are available on the application link below.

 MAKE A DONATION TO PATRICK'S ONGOING LEGACY